aryeelab/hichipper/README.md

 Show two histrograms, make references, mention to send interesting reports for further collection (will be anon. unless made public).

 ## Finding differences<a name="loops"></a>
-Generate a bunch of HiChIP samples and want to see what's different between them?
-Check out the [diffloop vignette](http://rpubs.com/caleblareau/diffloop_vignette) for a sample analysis comparing loops from ChIA-PET (the cranky uncle of HiChIP) between K562 and MCF-7.
+Have you generated a bunch of HiChIP samples and want to see what's different between them?
+Check out the [diffloop vignette](http://rpubs.com/caleblareau/diffloop_vignette) for an example analysis comparing loops from ChIA-PET (the cranky uncle of HiChIP) between K562 and MCF-7.
 Installation instructions for this package are shown in the [dependencies](#dependencies) section.

 ## Interactive visualization of loops<a name="viz"></a>
 One you've (hopefully) assessed that your samples look good, now go visualize them!
 One option is to link the `.bedpe` file to the [WashU Genome Browser](http://epigenomegateway.wustl.edu/).
-Another option is to upload the `.rds` to our implementation, [DNAlandscapeR](https://dnalandscaper.aryeelab.org).
+Another option is to upload the `.rds` to our genome topology browser, [DNAlandscapeR](https://dnalandscaper.aryeelab.org).
 Navigate to the **Guide** tab to get a sense of how the browser works and ultimately add your sample(s) to a local user session using the **Import** tab.
 Note: the browser currently supports hg19/hg37 and mm9 genome builds.